14 Water Quality Dynamics

 OA West

-Figure 12.X-v.
+Figure 15.11-v.
 Simulated versus observed chl-a concentrations, comparing two satellite data-sets, two grab sample programs and the CSIEM predictions.
 Note the “ESA-SEN3-OLCI” imagery is not calibrated to Cockburn Sound conditions and shows a consistent bias which dominates the error in the model skill metrics.

 Rottnest NRS

-Figure 12.X-vi.
+Figure 15.11-vi.
 Simulated versus observed chl-a concentrations, comparing two satellite data-sets, the IMOS grab sample program and the CSIEM predictions.
 Note the “ESA-SEN3-OLCI” imagery is not calibrated to Cockburn Sound conditions and shows a consistent bias which dominates the error in the model skill metrics.

-The areas of high and low biomass vary along the coast at different times of year, in repsonse to the prevailing hydrodynamics.
+The areas of high and low biomass vary along the coast at different times of year, in response to the prevailing hydrodynamics.
 There is a general tendency of higher algal biomass being observed in the southern reaches of the Cockburn Sound and areas of reduced exchange along the Kwinana Shelf.
 For an example, a period of biomass build-up in January 2024 was observed within the 2024-01-26 Sentinel-2 imagery, showing the spatial pattern and in particular the northward tendency of the waters originating from the Sound.
-The model predicted biomass gradient was compared with this image, and displayed a similar spatial pattern (Figure 12.x).
+The model predicted biomass gradient was compared with this image, and displayed a similar spatial pattern (Figure 15.12).
 The controls on this event is discussed further below.

 Water-column productivity in Cockburn Sound is driven by nutrient supply and light availability, and moderated by patterns of stratification and rates of horizontal exchange and mixing.
 Nutrient inputs arise predominately from (winter) catchment inputs, groundwater discharge and (summer) sediment recycling, with nitrogen generally considered to limit phytoplankton growth.
-The animation from the model highlights the interplay of these factors (Figure 12.X).
+The animation from the model highlights the interplay of these factors (Figure 15.14).

-Figure 12.X1.
+Figure 15.14.
 Transect animation of CSIEM chlorophyll-a (\(PHY\_tchla\)) and velocity current vectors (top) and the rate of gross water column productivity (algae photosynthesis) (bottom) panel.
 The plan-view images show the water column (phytoplankton) versus seabed (microphytobenthos) rates of productivity.

 Strong seasonality in light and temperature drives higher potential productivity in spring–summer, but this is frequently constrained by nutrient depletion and episodic stratification.
 Stratification can (temporarily) enhance surface productivity due to suppression of vertical nutrient supply from oxygen-deplete bottom-waters.
 However, wind-driven mixing events then subsequently can re-supply nutrients to the euphotic zone, producing short-lived “productivity pulses”.

 To explore this dynamic, a period of “mild” bloom conditions not associated with inflows was identified and examined in the CSIEM simulations.
-The period of January 2024, described above associated with stratification and hypoxia, was chosen as a series of consecutive satellite images were identified showing a bloom progression sequence (Figure 12.XX), which shows the emergence of the bloom from the beginning of Janurary to the 26th, and then its rapid dissipation.
+The period of January 2024, described above associated with stratification and hypoxia, was chosen as a series of consecutive satellite images were identified showing a bloom progression sequence (Figure 15.15), which shows the emergence of the bloom from the beginning of January to the 26th, and then its rapid dissipation.

-The drivers of productivity during this time were examined in the model, considering GPP (gross primary productivity) predictions, the modelled temperature and nutrient limitation, and prevailing oxygen conditions (Figure 12.XX).
+The drivers of productivity during this time were examined in the model, considering GPP (gross primary productivity) predictions, the modelled temperature and nutrient limitation, and prevailing oxygen conditions (Figure 15.16).
 As hypothesised, the date of the observed bloom peak in the satellite image aligns exactly with a time of heightened surface layer productivity identified in the model, which followed a stratification episode.
-The peak sag in oxygen was associated with a peak in dissolved inorganic nitrogen (~ 22 Jan 2024), which was subsquently mixed into the surface layer, with peak GPP matching the bloom image at 26th Jan 2024.
+The peak sag in oxygen was associated with a peak in dissolved inorganic nitrogen (~ 22 Jan 2024), which was subsequently mixed into the surface layer, with peak GPP matching the bloom image at 26th Jan 2024.
 Whilst warmer conditions preceded the productivity peak and enhanced the temperature multiplier, it was the re-supply of nitrogen after mixing that had built up in the bottom waters, into the euphotic zone that led to the elevated phytoplankton growth rate.

-Figure 12.XX.
+Figure 15.15.
 Mild-bloom event as depicted within Sentinel-2 imagery showing estimated Chl-a observations in Jan 2024.
 Data based on the CR2CC-NN algorithm which is uncalibrated to Cockburn Sound conditions, but applied in a relative sense to compare spatio-temporal extent.
 The grey-masked areas are shallow benthic areas where bottom reflectance complicates colour interpretation and are thus excluded from the image.

-Figure 12.XX.
+Figure 15.16.
 Comparison of deep basin (left) and shelf (right) depth profiles of phytoplankton (algae) productivity (GPP), temperature limitation (denoted FT, representing \(\Phi(T)\)) and nutrient limitation (denoted FN, representing \(\Phi(N)\)) for the dominant group (DIATOM, \(a=3\)), alongside \(DO\) (bottom panel).

 The sequence observed in this event is not the only pathway for bloom generation, noting the wide variety of conditions occurring in the Sound over an annual cycle.
 This example does nonetheless demonstrate the interplay between physical and biogeochemical mechanisms that work together to create favourable bloom conditions.